 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Mozart was born here and the city's fascination with its most famous son is best demonstrated during the Salzburg Festival, which presents world-class performances of opera, drama and concerts each summer.
-Even the non-musical will find it difficult to resist Mozart's impression on the town: his image is on every postcard and chocolate box and both his birthplace and family house are now museums offering detailed insight into his life and work.
+Famously Mozart's birthplace, the city celebrates its most famous son during the Salzburg Festival, which presents world-class performances of opera, drama and concerts each summer.
+Even those not particularly interested in music will find it difficult to ignore Mozart's influence: his image is on every postcard and chocolate box, and both his birthplace and family home are now museums offering detailed insight into his life and work.

-The city is also the hometown of Baroque and the south side of the river is a beautiful Baroque sprawl of charming churches, squares, houses, and fountains.
-The original buildings were cleared in the late 1500s by Prince Archbishop Wolf Dietrich von Raitenau in order to create a 'German Rome'.
+The city is also the hometown of Baroque, and the south side of the river is a beautiful Baroque sprawl of charming churches, squares, houses and fountains.
+The original buildings were cleared in the late 1500s by Prince Archbishop Wolf Dietrich von Raitenau in order to create a 'German Rome' in his vision.